antiwork/.github/profile/README.md

 ## 🌈 Contribution Guidelines
 We love our community and welcome contributions!

-If bounties are mentioned as part of a task, please treat that as a nice surprise versus an expectation of compensation–until we figure things out!
+If a bonus is mentioned as part of a task, please treat it as a nice surprise versus an expectation of compensation–until we figure things out!